AshbyDodd

 Drumfolk at DC’s Arena Stage [Must-See Theater]

 Go see Drumfolk.
 It is 90 minutes of pure energy, and the performance is packed with history, dance, music, and raw emotion.
 I literally laughed, cried, cheered, clapped, and most importantly… I learned.
-And, once again, I was reminded that so much of this country’s history remains unknown to most of us.
+And once again, I was reminded that so much of this country’s history remains unknown to most of us.
 For example, how many readers have ever heard of South Carolina’s Stono Rebellion of 1739?
 How about the Negro Act of 1740?
 Exactly.
-But don’t worry, this musical and dance experience will teach you in the most entertaining way possible.
+But don’t worry; this musical and dance experience will teach you in the most entertaining way possible.

 Electrifying percussive dance fused with contemporary art forms fuels Step Afrika!’s latest production, Drumfolk, inspired by the Stono Rebellion of 1739 and the Negro Act of 1740 in South Carolina.
 State laws mandated that enslaved Africans could not assemble or use their drums which were used to signal the uprising.
 They took away the drums, but they could not stop the beat.
 This is the rich story of a movement that could not be stopped and transformed African American culture from then to the present day.
 The immersive production will be the first of three as part of a multi-year collaborative partnership between Step Afrika! and Arena Stage.